 - MESSAGE FOR SCHOOL– forms for parents to complete are available from the main entrance hall.
 Please use these forms for any information you wish to relay to the office or teacher. e.g. Dentist appointments ….
 Advance notice of late in to school, early pick up etc…..
 This is to ensure accuracy in the details provided.

 - FOR THE OFFICE – To alleviate congestion/waiting , there is a box on top of the bookcase in the main entrance hall where you may place Messages for School, PTFA replies, absence request forms etc ……

 - MEDICINE IN SCHOOL– Parental Agreement to Administer Medicine forms are available from the main entrance hall and must be completed and handed to the class teacher.

 - REPLY SLIPS– Each reply slip has ‘PLEASE RETURN TO’ which is either your child’s class or the staff responsible for the event.
 Children in Kingfisher, Jackdaw and Osprey class return reply slips to their class teaqcher or named organiser of the event.
 Parents in Pipits return the reply slip to their class.
 The only exception is for an event where a payment is requested; payment and the reply slip are returned in a named envelope and can be put in the ‘for the office’ box in the main entrance hall.

 The School Health Service provides advice on the health of children as it relates to their educational needs.
-The School Nurse offers health interviews to all parents at school entry and there is a height and weight check at transfer to secondary education.
-She will refer children to their doctor when necessary.
+The School Nurse offers a height and weight check to Reception pupils and at transfer to secondary education.
+They will refer children to their doctor when necessary.

 In all the above the School Health Service works closely with General Practitioners and other health professions.
 It also supports teachers in those parts of the school curriculum concerned with health education.
 Simple injuries in school are dealt with in the first instance by the schools first aiders who have the support of the School Health Service so far as advice and training are concerned.